codatio/codat-docs/blog/231026-netsuite-bundle-update.md

 ## Action required

-You can update your NetSuite bundle to its latest version `v1.23.0` to take advantage of the `M/DD/YYYY h:mm tt` datetime format support.
+You can update your NetSuite bundle to its latest version (`v1.23.0` or above) to take advantage of the `M/DD/YYYY h:mm tt` datetime format support.